tommasopeduzzi/t/README.md

 Currently known bugs/problems:
 - If there is no terminator instruction in the outermost layer of a function, the JIT will crash
-- It's currently a pain in the ass to add new core functions and they have to be specifically declared as external in the code
+- It's currently a bit of a manual a pain in the ass to add new core functions and they have to be specifically declared as external in the code

 TODO:
 - [x] Functions